e6a5/hieptran.me/content/posts/hello-world.md

 I aim to keep my posts straightforward and insightful, focusing on practical knowledge and sharing what I’ve learned along the way.
 Whether you're a beginner looking to learn or someone interested in the world of software development, I hope you find something valuable here.

 Thank you for stopping by!
-Feel free to explore my posts, and don’t hesitate to reach out through [your contact method] if you have questions or want to connect.
+Feel free to explore my posts, and don’t hesitate to reach out through my X account if you have questions or want to connect.

 Stay tuned for more updates!